Which one is better: Instant Pot or Crock-Pot?

 - It's easy to clean!

-One con of the Instant Pot is that it requires a bit of a learning curve.
-Once you’ve tried a couple of recipes, though, you’ll be an Instant Pot expert.
-Another con is its affordability — it is definitely an investment.
-I get it.
+- Affordability.
+An Instant Pot is definitely an investment.
 I put off buying one for a long time because of the price.
-Put it on your birthday or Christmas wishlist.
-Or save up to buy one — you’ll be glad that you did.
+(Put it on your birthday or Christmas wishlist!
+Or save up to buy one.)

 Which model of the Instant Pot should I buy?

 If you have a family with 4-5 people, I recommend the Duo60 6 Qt.
 7-in-1.
-Click on the picture below to read about it on Amazon.
+Click here to see it on Amazon.
 I wouldn't pay more than $140 for it, so keep an eye out for a good price.